maplibre/martin/README.md

   --config=<path>                   Path to config file.
   --keep-alive=<n>                  Connection keep alive timeout [default: 75].
   --listen-addresses=<n>            The socket address to bind [default: 0.0.0.0:3000].
+  --default-srid=<n>                If a spatial table has SRID 0, then this default SRID will be used as a fallback.
   --pool-size=<n>                   Maximum connections pool size [default: 20].
   --watch                           Scan for new sources on sources list requests.
   --workers=<n>                     Number of web server workers.